Anna Lewandowska

 Anna Lewandowska (née Stachurska; 7 September 1988) is a Polish karateka, personal trainer and entrepreneur.
 She is a multiple medalist in the World, European, and national Championships.
-She is the wife of footballer Robert Lewandowski.
+She is married to the footballer Robert Lewandowski.

 Early life and education

 Lewandowska was born on 7 September 1988 in Łódź to Bogdan Stachurski and his wife Maria.
 She is a graduate of the Academy of Physical Education in Warsaw, defending her thesis in 2012.

 Career

 Lewandowska is a member of Pruszkow Karate Club.
 During her career she won three medals in the world championships seniors, six European Championships medals in different age categories (including two European Championships seniors), and 29 Polish Championship medals.

 At September 2013, Lewandowska became a nutritionist.
 She started the blog Healthy Plan by Ann, which provides nutritional advice and workout plans.

 In 2014, she published her first book Żyj zdrowo i aktywnie z Anną Lewandowską (Lead a Healthy and Active Life with Anna Lewandowska) in which she encourages readers to change their eating habits and offers recipes for a number of dishes as well as exercises prepared by herself.

 In 2016, she was appointed director of the Polish Special Olympiads, an organization which provides support for the mentally disabled through sport as well as raises social awareness about the challenges faced by this group of people.
 The same year, she launched the Foods by Ann brand which sells healthy snacks and dietary supplements.

 In 2019, she became a host of the TV show Sztuki walki (Martial Arts) aired on the morning television programme Dzień Dobry TVN.
 The same year, she launched her cosmetics brand Phlov.

+In 2024, Anna opened a fitness studio in Barcelona - EDAN Studios.